systemsguide/systemsguide.github.io/docs/index.md

 This resource can be freely skimmed, but is intended to be read linearly. _Novel terminilogy_ is introduced with italics, and is built up as it progresses.

 [⇱ Links: Like This]() direct to tangent micro-essays written from firsthand experience, as part of our companion resource _Plural Self-Respect_.<br/>
-These are primarily oriented towards systems, and anyone looking to dive deeper into gritty details and personal experiences<br/>
+These are primarily oriented towards systems, and anyone looking to dive deeper into the complexity of personal experience.<br/>
-If you'd prefer to read these linearly after _Plural Respect_, their directory is available in the appendix, along with extras and drafts.
+If you'd prefer to read this resource linearly, it's available under _further reading_.

 ### Version 2.0